PotatoProject/manifest/README.md

     3. The ROM sauce is ready!
 Get ready to prepare your device-specific sauce.

 - Preparing device sauce
-    1. Define all relevant device repositories in `.repo/local_manifests/local_manifests.xml`
+    1. Define all relevant device repositories (device trees,vendor and kernel repositories) in `.repo/local_manifests/local_manifests.xml`
     2. Run `repo sync;`
     3. Move/copy your `<ROM>.mk` (Example: `lineage.mk`, `aosp_beryllium.mk`) file to `potato.mk`.
     4. Open this file and